 Easy Homemade Fig Jam

 Do you like figs?
 Don’t knock them until you have tried them.
-As a child, I have fond memories of climbing fig trees at a friend house and eating them until my stomach would hurt.
-Fig season starts in late July/August or at least at our farm here in Georgia.
+As a child, I have fond memories of climbing fig trees at a friend’s house and eating them until my stomach would hurt.
+Fig season starts in late July/August, or at least at our farm here in Georgia.
 This year, our trees are full and ready for my first picking.
 I decided to make homemade fig jam.
 This was my goal this year.
 You see, I have never had fig jam, and I love figs. Every year, I wanted to make it, but I usually thought about it too late.
 Well, not this year!
 I am so glad I did.
-Fig jam is delicious!!!
+Homemade Fig jam is delicious!!!

 What You Will Need?